 Don Eduardo Coffee Tour

 As you can imagine, being in Colombia’s coffee triangle, you’ll see advertisements for loads of coffee tours in the region, so picking one can be overwhelming.
-Because we happened to stay at The Plantation House, we discovered Finca Don Eduardo.
+Because we happened to stay at The Plantation House, we discovered Finca Don Eduardo, a local coffee farm.

 Tim led us and his two rambunctious (but well-behaved) puppies down the muddy trail to the finca (mud boots are available at Plantation House).
 Along the walk, Tim explained the various types of coffee grown around the world, the reasons for growing said various types of coffee, and provided an overview of coffee growing culture in Colombia.

 Eventually, we arrived at the unofficially organic 7-hectare finca and took a seat while Tim described the steps to go from bean to cup, while we sipped on freshly hand-roasted “Colombian standard” coffee.
 (The Colombians export their best coffee and drink the next grade down.)
 Once we learned all about coffee production, Tim handed the reigns over to Julio, his finca administrator.
 We watched the process from start to finish, ending of course, with as much “Export grade” coffee as we wanted to drink.
 I couldn’t taste too much of a difference between the two, both were fantastic.

 Tours run each morning and afternoon (in English and Spanish, respectively) and guests from Plantation House may join and pay anywhere from $20,000 COP (just under $7 USD) to free, depending on the number of nights they stay at the hostal (the fourth night grants a free tour).
 Depending on the time of the year, you may be able to directly purchase coffee beans from Don Eduardo.